 An initial list of non-designated heritage assets was compiled based on prior knowledge of Sutton Poyntz gained from a study of 12 villages for the Dorset AONB's South Dorset Ridgeway Landscape Partnership in May 2018.
 A number of additional important local buildings were added to the list and some discarded in consultation with members of the village Heritage Subgroup because accumulated changes had left insufficient visible historic structure.
-Historic England Advice Note 7 recommends a number of assessment criteria for use in producing local lists.
-All of these criteria were considered, but some were not judged to be discriminators so have been excluded.
-This assessment describes only those buildings which meet the recommended criteria and one additional criterion - locally distinctive materials.
+The assessment criteria are set out in Historic England's Advice Note 7, which actually proved to be discriminators; and this assessment describes the buildings recommended for inclusion, judging them against those criteria.

 A walk around the village was conducted on the 23 August 2018, with representatives of the village, in order to assess all the eligible properties.
 Apart from one building (where permission was obtained to photograph the building from the driveway), the buildings were viewed, and photographs obtained, from the public domain.
+The contribution made by individually attractive and interesting unlisted buildings is important, most of which contribute to the value of larger groups.
+A mix of quality houses have been selected, dating from late Georgian to the 1930's which all have unaltered roof and walling materials and other locally distinctive details.